On Computational Complexity Reduction Methods for Kalman Filter Extensions: Example Applications

 \subsection{Optimization of Iterative \acp{KFE}}

-Optimizations presented in sections~\ref{sec:unobserved1} and \ref{sec:unobserved2} are most widely used in the field of \ac{SLAM}.
+The optimizations based on the division of the state into multiple sub-blocks in Section~\ref{sec:multiprocess} are most widely used in the field of \ac{SLAM} \cite{938382,guivant_2017,estrada2005hierarchical}.
 In \ac{SLAM}, the state contains a dynamic part that represents the agent (robot) that is mapping static landmarks in the environment and localizing itself.
-The landmarks are the static part of the state.
+The landmark coordinates are the static part of the state.

-We propose that these optimizations can be applied also to \acp{KFE} that do the update iteratively e.g.\ \ac{RUF} \cite{RUKF} and its extension for sigma-point filters \cite{RUFEXT} or posterior linearization filters \cite{IPLF}.
+We propose that these optimizations can be applied also to \acp{KFE} that do the update iteratively e.g.\ \ac{RUF} \cite{RUKF} and its extension for sigma-point filters \cite{RUFEXT} or posterior linearization filters \cite{IPLF,8291501}.
 In~\ac{RUF}, the state is updated by applying the update in parts that have smaller impact than the original update.
 After each part of the update the linearization is recomputed.
 These iterative filters are developed assuming additive Gaussian noise.
-Instead of making the updates for full state the update could be done iteratively only for the observed variables.
-Because the iterative update is actually one update, the unobserved state variables are static during the partial updates.
+Instead of making the updates for the full state the update could be done iteratively only for the observed variables.
+Because the iterative update is actually for a single observation, the unobserved state variables are static during the partial updates.

 In this example we consider a state model with 3D position, velocity, and acceleration i.e.\ 9 state variables.
 Measurements used are range measurements from 3 base stations.
-The measurement model for range from the $i$th base station is
+The measurement model for the range from the $i$th base station is